Browse by Medical Category

 MGH Chelsea hosted its inaugural Research Day on Friday, October 7, 2016 from 8:00 am – 11:00 am at MGH Chelsea.
 Research Day consisted of the following:

-If you are interested in developing a research project in Chelsea, please contact the MGH Community Research and give us some background information on your project by filling out this information form.
+If you are interested in developing a research project in Chelsea, please contact MGH Community Research and give us some background information on your project by filling out this information form.
 We welcome anyone interested in developing a research project to contact us and attend a Roundtable meeting.

 Back to Top